Third Party Holder Administrative Attachment (TDAS)

 The amount to be charged (due) is the amount due.

-However, where the SATD is sent to the bank, the amount charged may not exceed:
+In the case where the SATD is sent to your bank, the amount charged cannot exceed:

 If your bank account is debit (negative balance), the amount due cannot be debited.

 The bank may charge you a fee during a DATS.
-These fees (TTC: titleContent) must not exceed 10% of the amount due, up to €100.
+These fees (TTCTTC : All taxes included) must not exceed 10% of the amount due, up to €100.

 Répondez aux questions successives et les réponses s’afficheront automatiquement